ropensci/treebase/inst/doc/treebase/treebase_github.md

 perform this analysis but also to update it to reflect the latest data.
-Note that in this example it is not our objective to provide a thorough analysis of diversification patterns and their possible interpretations, as in [@Pybus2000, @McPeek2007, @McPeek2008, @Phillimore2008], but merely to illustrate how the similar calculations to these can be easily applied across the much larger datasets in the repository.
+Note that in this example it is not our objective to provide a thorough analysis of diversification patterns and their possible interpretations, as in Pybus and Harvey (2000), McPeek and Brown (2007), McPeek (2008), and Phillimore and Price (2008), but merely to illustrate how the similar calculations to these can be easily applied across the much larger datasets in the repository.
 This example can be automatically updated to reflect the latest data in TreeBASE simply by rerunning the code we present above.

 Conclusion
 ==========